cloudmesh/cloudmesh-mpi/doc/chapters/env.md

 ## Example

-We demonstrate thsi on ana example.
+We demonstrate this in an example.
-We developed a programm
+We developed a
-count.py  (URL MISSING) program uses os.environ from the os library to optionally pass parameters to an mpi program.
+count.py program that uses os.environ from the os library to optionally pass parameters to an mpi program.

 > ``` python